s3a-spatialaudio/VISR/doc/userdoc/using-standalone-renderers.rst

 ''''''''''''''''''
 The root node of the XML file is :code:`<panningConfiguration>`.
 This root element supports the folloring optional attributes:

+:code:`isInfinite`
-* :code:`isInfinite` Whether the loudspeakers are regardes as point sources located on the unit sphere (:code:`false`) or as plane waves, corresponding to an infinite distance (:code:`true`).
+  Whether the loudspeakers are regarded as point sources located on the unit sphere (:code:`false`) or as plane waves, corresponding to an infinite distance (:code:`true`).
 The default value is :code:`false`.
+:code:`dimension`
-* :code:`dimension` Whether the setup is considered as a 2-dimensional configuration (value :code:`2`) or as three-dimensional (:code:`3`, thedefault).
+  Whether the setup is considered as a 2-dimensional configuration (value :code:`2`) or as three-dimensional (:code:`3`, thedefault).
 In the 2D case, the array is considered in the x-y plane , and the :code:`z` or :code:`el` attributes of the loudspeaker positions are not evaluated.
 In this case, the triplet specifications consist of two indices only (technically they are pairs, not triplets).

 Within the :code:`<panningConfiguration>` root element, the following elements are supported: